 Frank Hohenadel was Chief Human Resources Officer (CHRO) at SNP SE, a leading provider of software for managing complex digital transformation processes, until December 2020.

 Since the beginning of 2021, he has been an Associate Partner at CPC Unternehmensmanagement AG.
 In the first part of the in-depth interview, we talk to Frank Hohenadel about the lessons of the Corona crisis and the changing role of HR in implementing strategies.
-In the second part of our interview, which you can read from December 14th, Frank Hohenadel reports on what matters most for the success of change processes in companies.
+In the second part of our interview, Frank Hohenadel reports on what matters most for the success of change processes in companies.

 Hohenadel: At an early stage after the outbreak of the pandemic, I noticed how the focus shifted towards HR and that the perception of HR in the company changed positively.
 Among other things, this was due to the fact that we sent the entire team to the home office in a very short time, i.e. within a few days, and reorganised global communication within the company.
 The primary goal was to remain able to work despite the home office and subsequent short-time work, and to keep everything in order from a legal point of view.
 In this respect, I can say that my colleagues on the board at the time perceived HR work differently as a result of the crisis.